Veneer Engineered Oak Flooring1190mm x 195mm

 - A solid wood floor can be sanded and refinished several times, which makes the floor look new.
 The floor doesn't need sanding for the initial 10 to 15 years though.

 - Standard engineered wood floors are not recommended for bathrooms as too much contact with water causes them to swell.
 Pre-finished types are preferable as they feature a water-resistant surface.

-- Floors from Lifestyle Flooring come with multiple protective coatings, which makes them highly scratchproof.
+- Floors from Lifestyle Flooring UK come with multiple protective coatings, which makes them highly scratchproof.

 - Squeaks occur when a floor is installed on an uneven subfloor.
 Correct installation will not produce squeaks.

 - Yes, a gap of a minimum 10mm is required.

 - Allow the floor to stay for a minimum of 36hrs in the room of installation for acclimation.